 Brentway Management LLC, a New York limited liability company ("Brentway") provides property management and leasing services to the Company's real property pursuant to a Management Agreement (the "Management Agreement") entered into in April 1998.
 Brentway is owned by Mr. Ullman and Ms. Walker, who are also Chairman and President of Brentway, respectively.
 The term of the Management Agreement is for one (1) year and is automatically renewed annually for an additional one year period subject to the right of either party to cancel the Management Agreement upon 60 days' written notice.
 Under the Management Agreement, Brentway is obligated to provide property management services, which include leasing and collection of rent, maintenance of books and records, establishment of bank accounts and payment of expenses, maintenance and operation of property, reporting and accounting to the Company regarding property operations, and maintenance of insurance.
 All of the duties of Brentway are to be fulfilled at the Company's expense; provided, however, that the Company is not required to reimburse Brentway for personnel expenses other than for on-site personnel at the properties managed.
-Brentway receives fees for its property management services as follows: a monthly management fee equal to 5% of the gross income from properties managed and leasing fees of up to 6% of the rent to be paid during the term of the lease procured.
+Brentway receives fees for its property management services as follows: with the exception of The Point Shopping Center, a monthly management fee is equal to 3% of the gross income and the leasing fees are limited to 4.5% of the rent to be paid during the term of the lease procured.